postsharp/Metalama.Samples/examples/caching/caching-3/README.md

 ## Example code

-To see the pattern in action, let's consider four classes `EntityKey`, `Entity`, `Invoice` and `InvoiceVersion` that can be part of a cache key, and a cacheable API `DatabaseFrontend`.
+To see the pattern in action, let's consider four classes `EntityKey`, `Entity`, `Invoice`, and `InvoiceVersion` that can be part of a cache key, and a cacheable API `DatabaseFrontend`.

 [!metalama-files EntityKey.cs Entity.cs Invoice.cs InvoiceVersion.cs DatabaseFrontend.cs links="false"]